reyre8/family-tree/README.md

 ```sh
 npm start [-- filePath]
 ```
 Where `-- filePath` is the path of the file to be tested.
-If the parameter `filePath` is not provided, the application will be run using the file `data/default-input.txt`
+If the parameter `filePath` is not provided, the application will be run using the file `data/default-input.txt`.
+This parameter can be found in the file `config.js`

 In order to test the application, run the following command:
 ```sh
 npm test
 ```

-### Assumptions

-  -

-### Improvements to implement

-  - Implement ESLINT linter.
-  - Typecast parameters on classes constructors.
-  - More dependency injection where applicable.
-  - Override Person.gender set method, so the value of gender cannot be hijacked (This applies to the rest of the classes properties).
-  - Improve input file validation.